constellationcolon/essayer/_zettel/202101170144-danny-says-we-re-living-in-a-simulation.md

 the why would enable the business to take action, for example, by ameliorating whatever the root causes of customer churn was.
 On the other hand, complex models, while usually more accurate, were less interpretable, with fewer easy explanations of "X factor increases Y outcome".
+(This is known as [Bonini's paradox][bonini].)
 Such analyses was not only less actionable to people around the company, they can also be perceived as being less trustworthy—nobody likes a black box with the potential of yielding arbitrarily wild predictions.
 And so the simplest of models have stayed fast in the toolboxes of data scientists through the years, despite all the recent advances and hype surrounding deep learning.

 The attitude I've just described—the preference for interpretability over accuracy—sits, in some ways, on the enlightened end of the spectrum.
 More